tecla5/node-red/README.md

 For further help, or general discussion, please use the [mailing list](https://groups.google.com/forum/#!forum/node-red).

+## Babel ES6

+Now uses `grunt-babel` to compile to ES5.
+The babel grunt step compiles using babel config in `.babelrc`, for now just using basic `preset-2015` The compiled files are saved as `.es5.js`

 ## SenecaJS or Hemera services

 Added subscribe match node `sub-match`
 Can be used to pattern match on SenecaJS based messages.

 The `red/runtime/settings` includes configuration functions:

 - `seneca`
 - `hemera`
 - `nats`